 Dr. Candice Chatman

-Dr. Candice Chatman joins Gupton-Jones College of Funeral Service after serving as the Interim Dean for the School of Science and Health Professions at Atlanta Metropolitan State College.
+Dr. Candice Chatman joined Gupton-Jones College of Funeral Service after serving as the Interim Dean for the School of Science and Health Professions at Atlanta Metropolitan State College.

 Prior to assuming the role of Interim Dean, Dr. Chatman served as the Program Coordinator for the Biological Sciences program and as an Associate Professor of Molecular Genetics.
 During that time, she also served as the Principal Investigator for the Health Career Opportunities Program in collaboration with Emory University School of Medicine, Co-Principal Investigator for the Georgia STEM IV Initiative Grant, and Principal Investigator for the Georgia Affordable Learning Grant.
 She also managed a partnership with Grady School of Radiology Technology and Imaging.